bgroveben/blog/README.md

 1. I have changed the README from .rdoc to .md (Bitbucket doesn't like .rdoc) and added my own content.

 2. I have placed config/secrets.yml in the .gitignore file.

+3. I have stored the code on Github as well as Bitbucket.